 Identify people at risk

-This self-catering property has a maximum stay of 28 days and a minimum stay of 5 days, for a maximum of 4 people of which at least 1 must be over 18 years of age.
-The minimum age for children is 5 year of age.
+This self-catering property has a maximum stay of 28 days and a minimum stay of 5 days, for a maximum of 2 people.
+The property is not equipped or suitable for children.
 As it is an old property it has not been modified for disabled access, and the external door widths and corridor access are unsuitable for wheel chair access.
 This information is provided in a Statement of Access.

 Identify fire hazards: Sources Of Ignition